UQ-RCC/hpc-docs/guides/conda-environment.md

 anaconda3/2023.09-0
 miniconda3/4.12.0
 miniconda3/23.9.0-0
+miniforge/24.3.0-0
+miniforge/24.11.3-0
 ```
 Then set up your shell to use the chosen conda version.
-Using the environmental variables `$EBROOTANACONDA3` or `$EBROOTMINICONDA3` will ensure that you pick the correct one on any node architecture.
+Using the environmental variables `$EBROOTANACONDA3`, `$EBROOTMINICONDA3`, or `$ROOTMINIFORGE' will ensure that you pick the correct one on any node architecture.
 This is important as the paths to the installation can differ on compute nodes with different architecture.
-It also means it will still work no matter wich version of anaconda3 or miniconda3 you loaded.
+It also means it will still work no matter wich version of anaconda3, miniconda3, or miniforge you loaded.

 `source $EBROOTANACONDA3/etc/profile.d/conda.sh`<br>
 or<br>
 `source $EBROOTMINICONDA3/etc/profile.d/conda.sh`<br>
+or<br>
+`source $ROOTMINIFORGE/etc/profile.d/conda.sh`<br>

 Now your shell is ready to create a conda environment.